hizawye/focusflow/README.md

 Open [http://localhost:5173](http://localhost:5173) in your browser.

 ## Usage
-- **Add/Edit/Delete Blocks:** Use the schedule view to manage your time blocks.
-Time pickers make setup easy.
+- **Add/Edit/Delete/Reorder Blocks:** Use the schedule view and editor to manage your time blocks.
+Customize with sub-tasks, icons, and colors.
+Drag-and-drop reordering coming soon.
+- **Expandable Blocks:** Click a block to expand and view sub-tasks, progress, and details.
+- **Live Timeline:** See a real-time indicator of your current position in the day.
-- **Import/Export:** Use the buttons to back up or restore your schedule as a JSON file.
+- **Import/Export/Start Blank:** Use the schedule editor to back up, restore, or clear your schedule as a JSON file.
-- **Start Blank:** Click 'Start Blank' to clear your schedule and begin fresh.
 - **Stats:** View your completion stats in the Stats tab.
 - **Settings:** Toggle dark mode and alarms.